S-0344

 Plain Language

-Licensed clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders may use AI to record or transcribe counseling or therapy sessions, but only with written, informed consent obtained at least 24 hours before the session.
-This is the chapter 491 parallel to § 490.016(2)(b), extending the same consent requirement to the additional professional categories covered under chapter 491.
+Licensed clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders may use AI to record or transcribe therapy sessions, but only after obtaining the patient's written, informed consent at least 24 hours before the session.
+This mirrors the § 490.016(2)(b) exception for psychologists and extends it to the Chapter 491 professions.

 Statutory Text